First lets establish style and what we might distinguish between Gygax’s and Arnesons writing.

 That, Ladies and Gentleman, is proof.
 No one else uses the word chop for attacks or associates the word with an 80% chance of getting a free attack on a sleeping Dragon.

-Through tracing 3 primary lines of evidence – handwriting, writing style, and rule variations – we are left with the inescapable conclusion that Dave Arneson wrote and illustrated Beyond this Point be Dragons.
+Through tracing 3 primary lines of evidence – handwriting, writing style, and rule variations – we are left with all evidence pointing to the conclusion that Dave Arneson wrote and illustrated Beyond this Point be Dragons.
 The question remains as to when he wrote it.
 Was it before or after D&D was published?
 If it was before, is it an early draft, or was it Arneson’s final revision?

 Please consider supporting the Champions of ZED Kickstarter